 Step 1: Prepare Ingredients

 First, boil an egg until it is hard.
-Peel the egg and mash it very finely so no big chunks remain.
-Next, soak puppy or kitten kibble in warm water until the kibble turns completely soft.
+Peel the egg and mash it thoroughly so no large pieces remain.
+Next, soak plain puppy or kitten kibble in warm water until it becomes completely soft.

 Step 2: Mix the Ingredients

-Put the mashed egg, softened kibble, and dry baby cereal into a bowl.
-Combine them thoroughly.
-Gradually add warm water while you mix until the ingredients blend into a uniform meal.
+Place the mashed egg, softened kibble, and iron-fortified baby cereal in a bowl.
+Mix well.
+Slowly add warm water until the ingredients form a smooth blend.

 Step 3: Achieve Proper Texture